jfranciscosousa/jfranciscosousa.com/blog/locale-detection-with-remix-run.md

 ---
 title: Locale detection with remix.run
 date: 2022-01-18T00:00:00.000+00:00
-description: "Text content did not match", this surely happened at some point if using any Javascript API that accesses the default locale while server rendering.
+description: \"Text content did not match\", this surely happened at some point if using any Javascript API that accesses the default locale while server rendering.
 Let's fix it!
 keywords: ssr, locale, remix, react, next.js
 ---